 How does surgery help children with recurrent ear infections or persistent ear fluid?

 Some children with persistant ear fluid or many ear infections may be offered surgery, to place a small drain through the eardrum.
 This operation is known as BMT, for Bilateral (both sides) Myringotomy (the hole in the eardrum) and Tubes (the drain placed through the hole).
 The tubes themselves are known as pressure equalizing tubes (PET).
 Although there are a lot of things that go into the decision to operate, BMT is typically recommended after the fluid has been present with hearing loss for several months, or occasionallly for a child who has had 5-6 ear infections in the previous year.

 PE Tube Bypassing the Eustachian Tube

 It is important to remember that the tube does not "fix" the underlying problem (immature Eustachian tube function and poor ear ventilation).
 This problem almost always goes away on its own with growth and development.
 While some children take longer to grow out of ear disease than others, very few children still have this problem past age 8.
-The tubes simply act as a "crutch", bypassing the problem by ventilating the ears through the eardrum, so that the chance of ear infections is minimized, and ear fluid are prevented while waiting for improvement with growth.
+The tubes simply act as a "crutch", bypassing the problem by ventilating the ears through the eardrum, so that the chance of ear infections is minimized, and ear fluid accumulation is prevented, while waiting for improvement with growth.
 By the time that the tubes come out, most children have grown enough to ventilate their ears on their own - although a small percentage may need to have them placed more than once.

 Short Acting PE Tubes